makerdao/community/governance/polls/Fund Ambassadors Program Pilot - March 14, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
 * Funding an Ambassadors Program Pilot proposed by @kat.
-25,000 DAI will be allocated for this Pilot if this poll and subsequent executive proposal pass.
+25,000 DAI will be allocated for this pilot program if this poll and subsequent executive proposal pass.

 A brief description of the Ambassadors Program has been provided by the proposal author: